Salted Caramel Pecan Pie – The Best Pecan Pie Ever

 Yes, their marketing ploys worked well on us!

 Flash forward to when I was preparing to bake my annual holiday pecan pies and wanting to tweak the recipe a bit.
 For years I added rum and it makes a really good pie.
-A couple of years ago I added Jack Daniels and it was really good, too.
+A couple of years ago made Jack Daniels pecan pie and it was really good, too.

 Overheard at one of our family gatherings where the pie was served:

-- "Oh my God.
+“Oh my God.
 This is the best pie I’ve ever eaten.”

-- "The only thing you need to bring from now on is this pie!” (directed at me)
+“The only thing you need to bring from now on is this pie!” (directed at me)

-- And several more "Oh my God"'s were also overheard.
+And several more Oh-my-God’s were also overheard.

 So I guess my family gives it a giant thumbs up, and that’s a big compliment since we all love to cook (and eat).